-Weather: Generally speaking, Wuyuan is a little cold in the beginning of March, with the average temperature of 10 °C (52 °F).
-Since the 11th day of the month, the temperature will rise, and till the late half of March, the temperature at noon can reach to more than 20 °C (68 °F).
+Weather: Generally speaking, Wuyuan is a little cold in the beginning of March.
+Since the 11th day of the month, the temperature will rise.

 Traveling to Yunnan: Yunnan Province is a glorious tourist destination both for foreign and domestic travelers.
 In March Kunming, Dali, and Xishuangbanna are warmer than other places.
 Lijiang is a little bit cold in morning and at night.
 The lowest temperature of Shangri-La can reach to -4 °C (25 °F).
 Anyway, Yunnan is an ideal tourist destination in March.

-Recommended tour: Our Explore Shangri-La Tour covers all the most popular attractions in Yunnan Province.
+Recommended tour: Our 8-Day Kunming, Dali, Lijiang, and Shangri-La Highlights Tour covers all the most popular attractions in Yunnan Province.

 4. Hainan Island — Enjoy China's Earliest Summer

-Yes, it always drizzles in Guilin in March, and the average temperature of this month is about 14 °C (57 °F), which makes the city not very ideal for traveling with heavy humidity.
+Yes, it always drizzles in Guilin in March, which makes the city not very ideal for traveling with heavy humidity.
 However, the drizzling Li River enshrouded by mist is one of Guilin's highlights, which you cannot see in other months.

 The drizzling can make sightseeing difficult and dreary at times.
 As long as you prepare for it, you'll be fine: don't forget to bring with an umbrella.

-The most popular Guilin tour: Essence of Guilin and Li River
+Recommended tour: 3-Day Essence of Guilin and Li River